 Common reasons for referral to a urologist include urinary tract infections, kidney stones, prostate problems, erectile dysfunction, and infertility.
 Urologists can also provide preventive care, such as prostate cancer screening.

 During your appointment with a urologist, they will conduct a thorough examination of your urinary and reproductive systems and develop a personalised treatment plan.
-Treatment may involve medications such as antibiotics, alpha blockers, hormones or procedures such as cystoscopy, prostate biopsy or vasectomy.
+Treatment may involve medications such as antibiotics, alpha blockers, hormones, or procedures such as cystoscopy, prostate biopsy, or vasectomy.

 At Blackrock Health, we know that urinary or reproductive health issues can be very challenging - both emotionally and physically.
 Our team of specialists – including gynaecologists and urologists is dedicated to providing compassionate and supportive care to the men and women that we treat.
 We provide access without delay to cutting-edge diagnostic and medical technology.
 This includes minimally invasive surgical solutions where required and when possible.
 Our team will ensure that you receive the best possible care and treatment plan, tailored to your own needs.
 With decades of experience and expertise, we are committed to helping you.
 Working with us, we want you to achieve the most optimal outcome possible for your urinary and reproductive health.
 Whether you need routine care or more specialised treatment, we are here to support you every step of the way.